OzzyCzech/bluesky-icon/readme.md

 ## How to make changes?

-1. Fork and clone this repository
+1. Fork this repository and clone it
 2. Install [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/)
 3. Run `yarn install` to install dependencies
 4. Run `yarn build` to build icons from [source file](src/bluesky-icon.svg)